Function and Responsibilities:

 I am a W2 professor in Section 4.6 (Geomorphology), leading a group on Landscape Evolution and Climate Interactions, with a joint appointment and teaching responsibilities at the University of Potsdam.

-My group and I are interested in how climate and tectonic forcing influence landscape form, erosion rates, erosion processes, and sedimentation patterns.
-We investigate this problem in mountainous source areas through a combination of modelling and empirical data on exhumation rates derived from thermochronology and cosmogenic nuclides.
+I am interested in how climate and tectonic forcing influence landscape form, erosion rates, erosion processes, and sedimentation patterns.
+My group and I investigate this problem in mountainous source areas through a combination of modelling and empirical data on exhumation rates derived from thermochronology and cosmogenic nuclides.
 Farther downstream, we also approach this problem through empirical field studies on alluvial fans and fill terraces, and recently also through physical experiments and model development on the controls of gravel-bedded profiles.

 Link to Google Scholar page